uyen-huynh2808/ebay-data-warehouse/README.md

 - Limited Historical Depth: The eBay API only provides recent listing data, making long-term trend analysis challenging without continuous data collection over time.
 - Sampling Bias: Data collected may not fully represent all laptop listings due to rate limits and API pagination constraints.
 - Static Seller Tier Classification: Current seller tier segmentation is based on snapshot metrics (e.g., feedback score), which may not reflect ongoing seller performance changes.
-- No Real-Time Pipeline: The ETL process is batch-based; real-time monitoring of listing or pricing dynamics is not currently supported.
+- No Real-Time Pipeline: The ELT process is batch-based; real-time monitoring of listing or pricing dynamics is not currently supported.

 ## Future Developments